emilyriehl/yoneda/src/simplicial-hott/5-segal-types.md

   : (first (Segal-restriction-equiv A AisSegal)) = (horn-restriction A) := refl

+-- Segal types are Segal' types.
 #def isSegal-isSegal'
   (A : U)                       -- A type.
   (AisSegal : isSegal A)        -- A proof that A is Segal.
   : isSegal' A
   := second (Segal-restriction-equiv A AisSegal)

+-- Segal' types are Segal types.
 #def isSegal'-isSegal
   (A : U)                       -- A type.
   (AisSegal' : isSegal' A)      -- A proof that A is Segal'.